||Home | Worlds of Hollow Moon | Books | Music | A to Z | Shop||Contact | News ||

 * * *

 She quickly showered and dressed, pulling on her usual jeans and shapeless black jumper.
-After putting a pan of water on the stove, she returned to the kitchenette just in time to see it boil over and extinguish the flame underneath.
+After putting a pan of water on the stove, she returned to the kitchenette just in time to see it boil over and extinguish the flame beneath.
 Despite taking great care whilst carrying the pan to where a mug and teabag awaited, the end result was still a scalded forearm, a pool of water on the floor, a fair bit of swearing and a dent in the wall from a pan flung angrily in pain.
 Miraculously, most of the water had made it into the mug.

 After pausing to run her arm under the cold tap, then again to turn off the cooker when she detected the smell of gas, Susan finally made it to the refrigerator for her marmalade and milk.
 The toaster, having been fed with what was left of the bread, finally spat out the charred results of its labour.
 Finally, she settled down to breakfast.